DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Lists

 Lists are one of the fundamental Python **data structures**, a term that means a specific organization of data.
 A Python list is what it sounds like:  an ordered collection of items.
 The items can be lots of things:  numbers, strings, variables, or even other lists.
-We can create them by putting square brackets around a collection of items separated by commas.
+We create them by putting square brackets around a collection of items separated by commas.
 Here are some examples:
 ```python
 numberlist = [1, 5, -3]
 a = 'some'